egdevelop/egpress/replit.md

 ```

 **Notes**:
+- **Security**: When Supabase is configured, SESSION_SECRET is **required**.
+The app will refuse to start without it because all API keys and tokens are encrypted using AES-256-GCM with a key derived from SESSION_SECRET.
 - Without Supabase, settings are stored in memory and will be lost on restart.
 - This CMS is designed for single-user self-hosting.
 If multiple users authenticate with different GitHub tokens simultaneously, settings may conflict.
 For multi-user deployments, consider running separate instances.